Please note: use the activity number (to be found in the timetable) to register for the correct Brightspace module!

 Admission to the Research Master Archaeology programme.

-These debates will be illustrated by a wide variety of case studies that will take you from the western confines of the Roman Empire to China and from the Caucasus to North-Africa.
+Throughout the course we will constantly confront approaches from Ancient History, ultimately based on the written sources, with approaches from archaeology, ultimately based on the remains of material culture.
+Our case studies will take you from the western confines of the Roman Empire to China and from the Caucasus to North-Africa.
 Fasten your seatbelts!

-Advanced knowledge of and insight into the archaeology of Afro-Eurasia between 250 BC and 250 AD, i.e. the main areas and sites referred to in the literature and in the lectures;
+Advanced knowledge of and insight into the archaeology of Afro-Eurasia in Classical Antiquity, i.e., the main areas and sites referred to in the literature and in the lectures;

-Advanced knowledge of and insight into globalisation and acculturation processes in Afro-Eurasia between 250 BC and 250 AD, and the ability to formulate a critical opinion on these debates;
+Advanced knowledge of and insight into globalisation and acculturation processes in Afro-Eurasia in Classical Antiquity, and the ability to formulate a critical opinion on these debates;

-Advanced ability to critically assess specialist literature with regard to both historical and archaeological approaches and theoretical background;
+Ability to critically assess specialist literature with regard to both historical and archaeological approaches and theoretical background, and the ability to formulate a critical opinion on this literature;

-Advanced ability to independently set up and carry out a small research project, and the ability to come up with original creative approaches.
+Ability to independently set up and carry out a small research project.

 Mode of instruction